IRS increases what teachers can deduct for classroom expenses for 2022

-Any kindergarten through grade 12 teacher, instructor, principal or aide at a public or private school is eligible.
+Any kindergarten through grade 12 teacher, instructor, principal, or aide at a public or private school is eligible.

 Educators can still claim the savings when they purchase classroom expenses if they take the standard deduction.
 The increase applies to expenses incurred beginning this year, meaning educators can claim the deduction when they file their returns next year.